Originally published by DeSmogBlog

 The coalition against the pipeline is already challenging the first permit granted to ETP by the Louisiana Department of Natural Resources with a case filed by the Tulane Environmental Law Clinic, with a court date set for Jan.
 4, 2018.
 Foytlin told me that a legal challenge to the latest permit is imminent.
 “We hoped the permit would be rejected but figured it wouldn’t be, so we are ready to continue to resist,” Foytlin said.

-Category: Bioenergy, Climate Justice, Featured, Indigenous Peoples, Social Media News Tags: 350 New Orleans, Atchafalaya Basinkeeper, BOLD Louisiana, Cherri Foytlin, Gulf Restoration Network, L'eau Est La Vie Camp, Louisiana, Louisiana Bucket Brigade, TigerSwan
+Category: Bioenergy, Climate Justice, Earth Radio, Earth Watch, Featured, Fracking, Tar Sands & Pipelines, Indigenous Peoples, Social Media News Tags: 350 New Orleans, Atchafalaya Basinkeeper, BOLD Louisiana, Cherri Foytlin, earth radio, earth watch, Gulf Restoration Network, kpfk, L'eau Est La Vie Camp, Louisiana, Louisiana Bucket Brigade, margaret prescod, pacifica radio, pipeline, sojourner truth show, TigerSwan

 266 Elmwood Ave., Suite 307 Buffalo, NY 14222+1.716.931.5833